Sustainable, British, Valentine flowers

 We hope we've done a good enough persuasion job and you are firmly on the side of team Isles of Scilly scented narcissi.
 Go forth and spread the word...

 ...
-YELLOW is the new red!
+Yellow is the new red!